ansys/pysam-sysml2/doc/source/user_guide/api/write-model.rst

     This is a beta feature and may have some issues.

 Update a feature value
 ======================

-There are two functions for updating the value of a feature:
+You have two functions for updating the value of a feature:

 - ``set_value()``
 - ``parse_and_set_value()``